 If you are serious about your Analytics then Amazon Redshift may be the right choice for you, especially if you are part of a larger organisation that handles extensive amounts of data.
 Redshift is designed specifically to handle large scale analytics on huge data sets.

-Amazon suggest that their query performance is up to ten times faster than competitors’ services.
+Amazon suggests that their query performance is up to ten times faster than competitors’ services.

 Redshift also boasts the ability to execute many different queries across petabytes of information in parallel, minimising your time spent waiting for results to appear and ensuring that useable information is delivered in short order.

-Obviously to use Redshift your database needs to be stored in the cloud with Amazon, fortunately they offer a very quick database migration service that will seamlessly transfer your information to one of their own cloud-based storage services for use with Redshift.
-If the data you are looking to migrate is truly massive then there are a number of options available to help you with that.
+Obviously, to use Redshift your database needs to be migrated to the cloud with Amazon.
+Fortunately, they offer a very quick database migration service that will seamlessly transfer your information to one of their own cloud-based storage services for use with Redshift.
+If the data you are looking to migrate to the cloud is truly massive then there are a number of options available to help you with that.